- USE : Hike

 The Green Lake Road is open to pedestrians and bicyclists.
 Vehicle access is limited to the City Electric Department and NSRAA Hatchery business.
 Be bear aware, especially during summer spawning season, as bears frequent the area around the hatchery, including the road and the trail.
 If biking the road, it is best to slow down when going around blind corners or cresting hills to look for bears.

 Once you reach the Hatchery, turn left onto a road between hatchery employee residences and walk upstream about a hundred yards.
 A little before the road end, turn left to reach the stream bank and you should see a rock cairn on the far bank.
+Signs installed in 2024 direct hikers from the main road to the stream.
 Descend the steep rocky river bank and cross the river on boulders if the water is low.
 Recent rains or high spring snow melt can make this stream impassable, so we recommend attempting this hike during drier weather.

 Make noise and remain vigilant on the trail, which is heavily used by bears to access the hatchery at the aptly named Bear Cove.